-Splunk is a wonderful tool for individual who are into Big data and in a role where they have to analyze a lot of machine data.
-It is one of the powerful software/Engine which can be used to search, investigate, troubleshoot, alert and report on the accumulated data and present a different style of reports or analysis back to the entire IT infrastructure team in real time.
+Splunk is a wonderful tool for individuals who are into Big data and in a role where they have to analyze a lot of machine data.
+It is one of the powerful software/Engine which can be used to search, investigate, troubleshoot, alert, and report on the accumulated data and present a different style of reports or analysis back to the entire IT infrastructure team in real-time.

 These are used for visualization

 |They are used for data optimization and collection process.
 To increase efficiency.|